AsherGeorgy/My-Portfolio/Microsoft Excel/Draft (Discounted Cash Flow Model) .md

-# Discounted Cash Flow Model
+# DRAFT: Discounted Cash Flow Model

 This Excel based financial model [(download)](link/to/your/excel/file.xlsx) is designed for dynamic three-statement modeling, scenario analysis, discounted cash flow (DCF) valuation and sensitivity analysis of a startup firm.